-Prescription drug abuse is often attractive to teenagers over illicit drugs.
+Teen prescription drug abuse is often attractive to teenagers over illicit drugs.
 Because these drugs are allowed under a doctor’s guidance, many teenagers are lulled into a false sense of security that the drugs are actually safe.
 However, these medications are offered under a doctor’s direction for a reason.
 When taken too long or in the wrong way, they can have serious side effects.
-Many prescription drugs can also be quite addicting as well, leading to a lifetime battle with addiction when taken without the proper oversight.
+Many prescription drugs can also be quite addicting as well.
+This can lead to a lifetime battle with addiction when taken without the proper oversight.
 Unfortunately, for thousands of teenagers every day, access to prescription drugs is simple, creating an addiction problem that is hard to break.

 How Teenagers Get Prescription Drugs

 It would seem that prescription drugs are hard to attain because of the way in which they are controlled, but truthfully access to prescription drugs is easier than many people think.
 Teenagers often know someone who is on a prescription, and may even have these drugs in their own homes when parents or siblings have to take them.
 Snagging a few pills to get a high from time to time is simple.
 The 2012 Monitoring the Future Survey found that half of all high school seniors reported opioid drugs would be easy to access if they wanted them.

 The Prevalence of Teen Prescription Drug Abuse